Miszamm/ms-ktm/README.md

 the page respond well and resize accordingly, with all items in place.

-In the final stage of development the Ide uninstall all the requirements and completeley remove env.py file.
+In the final stage of development the IDE uninstalled all the requirements and completeley remove env.py file.
 After final battle I end up with the following
 error:

     from flask_uploads import UploadSet, IMAGES, configure_uploads